laineleonard/BIO-410-Final-Project/README.md

 	![alt text](Rplot.png)
 explain
--which samples are closley relates how many individuals did these 6 samples come from based in the phylogenetic tree
+-which samples are closley relates
+-how many individuals did these 6 samples come from based in the phylogenetic tree